Membership Information Request

 Step 2: Probationary (New) Member Orientation

-This part of the process is designed to orient you to Company and County administrative policies and procedures, and Company and County training required to get you the basic skills and knowledge you need to be 'cleared to ride.'
-You will not be allowed to ride the Company's apparatus as member of your duty crew until you complete these steps.
+This part of the process is designed to orient you to Company and County administrative policies and procedures, and Company and County training required to get you the basic skills and knowledge you need to be cleared to ride.
+You will not be assigned to a duty crew or allowed to ride the Company's apparatus until you complete these steps.

 - Administrative Documents: You will complete a series of administrative documents required by the Company and the County immediately after the general membership meeting.
 A committee member will assist with this step and provide additional detail regarding the next steps.

-- Duty Crew Assignment: You will be assigned to a duty crew for the purpose of immersing yourself in Company activity and to enable you to become acquainted with Company operating procedures and practices.
+- Duty Crew Assignment: You will be assigned to a duty crew for the purpose of immersing yourself in Company activity and to enable you to become acquainted with Company operating procedures and practices only after you complete the Red Hat training described below.
 You are not cleared to ride on your crew until you complete all the following requirements.

-- Uniforms and Gear: You will be issued a Company tee shirt, polo shirt and pants for use on duty crew, and a helmet and fire gloves for basic training.
+- Uniforms and Gear: You will be issued a Company tee shirt, polo shirt, and pants for use on duty crew, and a helmet and fire gloves for basic training.
 You must wear your duty crew uniform to all training activities.
-Full PPE will be issued to you only upon completion of your cleared to ride requirements.
+Full firefighter personal protective equipment (PPE) will be issued to you only upon completion of your cleared to ride requirements.

 - County Volunteer Orientation: You must sign up for and attend a County Volunteer orientation.
-They are offered monthly.
-Membership will provide you a schedule.
-You can check the County’s training web site for details.
+They are offered monthly are an all-day event.
+Membership will provide you a schedule for each month’s event.
+Training will provide CPR certification and information on blood-bourne pathogens (BBP) that will help keep you safe.
+You will also establish your Active Directory Account (County email) among other things.
+You can check the County’s training website for details.

-- Physical: You must schedule and pass an NFPA 1582 physical.
-Membership will provide you the necessary documents and forms in Step 1 above.
-It is your responsibility to schedule the physical as soon as possible.
+- Physical: You must schedule and pass a NFPA 1582 physical.
+(You do not have to pay for this physical.)
+Once your background checks are complete and you establish a relationship with a volunteer company, even before being voted in, you may request a link to set up your appointment.
+LCFR will send you the link for setting up your appointment.
 You will not be cleared to ride or do advanced training until the Company receives your clearance from the County.
 (Physicals are optional for Associate members.)

 - Training Requirements: You must complete the following training steps to be cleared to ride.

-- You will be provided a copy of the Cleared to Ride Manual.
-This will be the guide for your attending the required Company in-house training offered monthly which is designed to provide you the basic knowledge of policies, procedures and operations, including equipment, to be cleared to ride.
+- You will be provided a copy of the Company’s Red Hat (Probationary) Training Packet.
+This will be the guide for your attending the required Company in-house training offered weekly on Wednesday evenings which is designed to provide you the basic knowledge of policies, procedures and operations, including equipment, to be eligible for cleared to ride.

-- You must complete the DHS NIMS/ICS 100/200/700/800 computer-based training.
+- You must complete the Department of Homeland Security National Incident Management System training (ICS 100, 200, 700, and 800) computer-based training.
 The Training Committee will assist you with this requirement.

 Step 3: After Cleared to Ride